shapedthought/vbo_job_backup/README.md

 # VBO Job Configuration Backup

+## Install

+    pip install -r requirements.txt

 ## Overview

-This repository is currently a proof-of-concept for the backup of the job configuration of a Veeam Office M365.
-Note that I will be cleaning up the code in the near future but it does work.
+This repository is currently a proof-of-concept for the backup of the job configuration of a Veeam Office M365 instance.

 The vbo_backup.py will save a job_data.json file which holds all the job configurations.